ayau3/c-p-and-e-final-project-spring-2018/README.md

 ## Summary

-Here, write a paragraph or two describing what you built for your final project and what was challenging. !!!!!!!!!!!

 The main goal of the project is to incorporate interactive elements into Van Gogh’s Starry Night through the use of LEDs and sound sensors positioned behind a semi-transparent representation of the painting.
 The audience will first blow into a small microphone on the left side of the painting, positioned behind the gust of wind.
 This will trigger a succession of LEDs to light up across the painting throughout the gusts of wind, then fade away.
 Then by pressing the capacitive touch sensor at the center of each star, the lights surrounding the centers will light up and fade, mimicking a glowing effect.

+Following the project we found that the most challenging part was soldering and configuring the neopixels, which hindered our progress and prevented all of the stars from working.

 ## Component Parts